 Users appear to generally appreciate Google’s efforts to better target their user intent and include answers right on the SERP.
 The majority of users report that these features do help them find what they are looking for and improve their experience on the SERP.

-The general appreciation of these featured snippet answers is also supported by changes in how customers engage with the SERP.
+The general appreciation of rich snippet answers is also supported by changes in how customers engage with the SERP.
 More than half of the searches made on Google through a mobile browser no longer include another click to other organic content.
 In other words, customers are getting an increasing amount of information directly in the browser.
 For example, Google now answers simple questions and queries such as weather, contact information, definitions, and dates without having to click on a link.

-As these featured snippet answers have changed user’s behaviors, marketers also need to consider how these answers will impact their strategies and ability to get out in front of the competition.
+As featured snippet answers have changed user’s behaviors, marketers also need to consider how these answers will impact their strategies and ability to get out in front of the competition.

 How brands can respond to this increase in rich answers